Matherunner/hldoc/source/strafing.rst

 Effects of bunnyhop cap
 ~~~~~~~~~~~~~~~~~~~~~~~

 It is impossible to avoid the bunnyhop cap (see :ref:`bunnyhop cap`) when jumping in later official releases of the game.
 To lift off the ground and avoid the effects of ground friction, one alternative would be to ducktap instead (see :ref:`ducktapping`).
 However, each ducktap requires the player to slide on the ground for one frame.
 Without using very high frame rates to force the frame to be :math:`\tau_p = 0`, the player will lose speed due to friction, especially at lower frame rates.
 In addition, the player cannot ducktap if there is insufficient clearance above the player.
-In such cases, jumping ist he only way to maintain speed, though there are different possible ways to approach this.
+In such cases, jumping is the only way to maintain speed, though there are different possible ways to approach this.
+Regardless of the movement strategy, we must not trigger the cap itself when jumping, because that would cause an instant and significant reduction in speed.

+.. constant-speed
+..
+The constant-speed strategy is simply maintaining a constant horizontal speed of :math:`1.7M_m`, just below the cap, without performing any type of strafing that changes the speed.
+This strategy is the simplest to execute.
+If we need to turn left or right, we simply strafe in a speed-preserving way (see :ref:`speed preserving strafing`).

+.. maximum-acceleration on both air and ground
+..
+Immediately after a jump, the player begins to perform maximum-acceleration strafing in the air.
+Eventually, gravity will pull the player back onto the ground, this time with a speed higher than the cap of :math:`1.7 M_m`.
+The player must not jump at this point to avoid triggering the speed reduction.
+Instead, the player continues to perform maximum-acceleration groundstrafe.
+If the landing speed is higher than the air-ground speed threshold (see:`agst`), then the speed on the ground will decay nonetheless, in spite of the "maximum-acceleration" strafing.
+Once the speed reaches back to :math:`1.7 M_m`, the player jumps again to repeat the cycle.

+.. maximum-acceleration in the air, friction on the ground
+..
+Blah

+.. maximum-acceleration in the air, maximum-deceleration on the ground
+..
+Blah

+.. maximum-acceleration in the air, maximum-deceleration in the air
+..
+Blah

+..
 One way would be to move at constant horizontal speed, which is :math:`1.7M_m`.
+..
 The second way would be to accelerate while in the air, then backpedal after
-landing on the ground until the speed reduces to :math:`1.7M_m` before jumping
+.. landing on the ground until the speed reduces to :math:`1.7M_m` before jumping
-off again.
+.. off again.
 Yet another way would be to accelerate in the air *and* on the
-ground, though the speed will still decrease while on the ground as long as the
+.. ground, though the speed will still decrease while on the ground as long as the
-speed is greater than the maximum groundstrafe speed.
+.. speed is greater than the maximum groundstrafe speed.
 To the determine the
-most optimal method we must compare the distance travelled for a given number
+.. most optimal method we must compare the distance travelled for a given number
-of frames.
+.. of frames.
 We will assume that the maximum groundstrafe speed is lower than
-:math:`1.7M_m`.
+.. :math:`1.7M_m`.

 It turns out that the answer is not as straightforward as we may have thought and would require more investigations.